-CFBHN complies with federal and state fraud and abuse prevention and detection regulations.
-Prevention and detection include operational policies and controls such as prior authorization, utilization management, quality review, grievance resolution, NSP credentialing and contracting, NSP and staff education, and corrective action plans to prevent potential fraud and abuse.
+CFBHN complies with Federal and State fraud and abuse prevention and detection regulations.
+This may include operational policies and controls in areas such as prior authorization, utilization management and quality review, grievance resolution, NSP credentialing and contracting, NSP and staff education, and corrective action plans to prevent potential fraud and abuse activities.
 CFBHN shall review its fraud and abuse policies on an annual basis.

 II.
-Definitions
+DEFINITIONS